MRChemSoft/mrchem/doc/users/running.rst

 .. hint::

-    For best performance, it is recommended to use shared memory *within* each socket (or NUMA domain) of your CPU, and MPI across sockets and ultimately machines.
+    For best performance, it is recommended to use shared memory *within* each NUMA domain (usually one per socket) of your CPU, and MPI across NUMA domains and
+    ultimately machines.
 Ideally, the number of OpenMP threads should be between 8-20.
-E.g. on hardware with two sockets of 16 cores each, use OMP_NUM_THREADS=16 and scale the number of MPI processes by the size of the molecule, typically one process per ~5 orbitals or so (and definitely not _more_ than one process per orbital).
+E.g. on hardware with two sockets of 16 cores each, use OMP_NUM_THREADS=16 and scale the number of MPI processes by the size of the molecule, typically one process per ~5 orbitals or so (and definitely not *more* than one process per orbital).

 Parallel pitfalls